 Related: Understanding Rewards Credit Card Application Rules and Restrictions

-When To Use Capital One Venture X Business vs. Capital One Venture X
+When to Use Capital One Venture X Business vs. Capital One Venture X

 • 10X miles per $1 on hotels and rental cars booked via Capital One Travel